Skip to Content

 OpenOpens in your frontmost or preferred browser

-Open WithShows a submenu with all installed browsers to choose from
+Open WithShows a submenu with all installed browsers and their profiles to choose from

 Open PreviewOpens the floating mini-browser preview window